carlosvillu/react-spreadsheet/README.md

 * *Entity*: there is a single basic entity: the cell.
 It contains its data and state and knows what to show, depending on its state (editing or non-editing).
 * *Dispatcher*: directs the information flow from the view to the store, so that the view never communicates directly with the store.
 This allows one to keep separate view events from data state-changes.

+### To do

+Version 1.1.2

+* When introducing a formula, the grid should return the actual result, instead of the legend "formula result".
+* Include functionality for adding new rows and columns.